 7.2.1.
-Configure Server Interworking Profile - Avaya site
+Configure Server Interworking - Avaya site

-Server Interworking profile allows administrator to configure and manage various SIP call server-specific capabilities such as call hold, 180 handling, etc.
+Server Interworking allows administrator to configure and manage various SIP call server-specific capabilities such as call hold, 180 Handling, etc.

-From the menu on the left-hand side, select Global Profiles \rightarrow Server Interworking \rightarrow Add.
+From the menu on the left-hand side, select Global Profiles \rightarrow Server Interworking \rightarrow Add Profile:

+- Enter Profile name: SM62.

+- Check Hold Support as RFC2543.

+- Check Diversion Header Support as Yes.

-- Enter Profile name: SM63. - On the General tab, set T.38 Support as yes.
-Others options can be left at default.
+- All other options on the General Tab can be left at default.

-On the Timers, URI Manipulation, Header Manipulation and Advanced tabs: all options can be left at default.
+On the Timers, URI Manipulation, Header Manipulation and Advanced Tabs: All options can be left at default.
 Click Finish (not shown).

-The following screen shows that Session Manager server interworking profile (named: SM63) was added.
+The following screen shows a Session Manager server interworking profile (named: SM62) was added.